 If you are over the age of 45 years damage to the delicate machinery of your brain has likely already begun, though you will certainly remain unaware of what is happening to you for quite some time…

-By “likely” I mean that out of every 5 women who have reached 45 years of age, one will not only go on to develop dementia, but in the final years of her life she will experience all the horrors we associate with a brain-destroying bout of Alzheimer’s disease.
+By “likely” I mean that out of every 5 women who have reached 45 years of age, one will not only go on to develop severe cognitive impairment, but in the final years of her life she will experience all the misfortunes we associate with slow-motion brain death.

 Men, because they tend not to live as long, do a little “better” in this regard.
-They will be sentenced with Alzheimer’s at about one half the rate of the women.
+They will tend to travel the same road at about one half the rate of the women.

 In recognition of the dire implications of this “new normal” for aging of the human brain a handful of the largest pharmaceutical companies in the world recently went to war on your behalf…